google-marketing-solutions/gps_building_blocks/py/gps_building_blocks/ml/data_prep/ml_windowing_pipeline/README.md

 ```

 #### B. Selection of an aggregate function over the prediction window
-In prediction_window_conversions_to_label.sql you can specify the aggregation
+Set `prediction_window_conversions_to_label_sql` with the filename of the SQL
-function used to calculate the ML label value over the prediction window period.
+file that contains the aggregation function used to calculate the ML label value
+over the prediction window period.

+##### B.1 Binary Classification

+Use `'prediction_window_conversions_to_label_binary.sql'`.
+This is the default
-For example, the following SQL code (the default setting) can be used to create
+method.
+For example, the following SQL code (the default setting) can be used to
-a binary label for the prediction window where the label is assigned the value
+create a binary label for the prediction window where the label is assigned the
-True whenever one or more purchases occurred in the prediction window and False
+value True whenever one or more purchases occurred in the prediction window and
-otherwise.
+False otherwise.

 ```sql
 IFNULL(